eduasinco/my-beloved-country/README.md

 The app is built with a responsive design pattern that allows to reshape the structure of the views when the size of the window changes.

-It also contains simple routing and a dark and light mode with local mode savings.
+It also contains simple routing and a dark and light mode with local mode state savings.

 ## Run the project